 This year, the highest paid CEO in the state of Minnesota is Gregg W. Steinhafel of Target.
 He makes 595 times more than the average worker in Minnesota. read more »

-Minnesota AFL-CIO President Shar Knutson issued the following statement in response to the 2012 election results:
+Minnesota AFL-CIO President Shar Knutson issued the following statement after the Legislature sent a $9.50, inflation indexed, minimum wage bill to Governor Dayton’s desk:

 “It’s a great week for all Minnesotans, but especially the 357,000 working Minnesotans who make less than $9.50 per hour.